Mjavan/PSelf-Supervised/README.md

 `python bayesiansimclr.py`

+#### Dataset Splits

-For downstream task make different splits of data using `split_datasets.py` in `core` simply via:
+For downstream tasks, create different data splits using `split_datasets.py` in `core` module:

 `python split_datasets.py`

+#### Evaluation
-To evaluate probablistic representations in image classification task use `finetune.py` in `core`.
-The function finetunes pretrained models using different representations from the posterior on various splits of data.
-The performance is reported on the test set (or validation set for e.g. in ImageNet-10) by marginalizing over representations.
-To run the code simply use:
+To evaluate the probabilistic representations on an image classification task, use `finetune.py` in the core module.
+The function finetunes the pretrained models using samples from the posterior across various data splits.
+Performance is reported on the test set (or validation set, e.g., in ImageNet-10) by marginalizing over the learned representations.
+To run:

 `python finetune.py`